Aunt Franny’s Lemon Coconut Walnut Bars

 Crack the eggs into the large bowl you used for the crust and whisk well.
 Add the brown sugar, flour, vanilla, and salt and whisk until smooth.
 Add the walnuts and coconut and stir to combine.

-Pour the batter over the par-baked crust and spread with a rubber spatula.
-Bake until lightly brown across the surface, 20 to 25 minutes.
+Transfer the filling on top of the par-baked crust and spread with a rubber spatula so it fills out the pan.
+Bake until golden brown across the surface, about 25 minutes.

-Make the glaze by whisking together the lemon juice, and confectioners’ sugar.
+Make the glaze by whisking together the lemon juice, and confectioners' sugar.
 Add the butter and whisk until smooth.
-While the bars are still warm (but not piping hot), use a rubber spatula to spread the glaze over the surface.
+While the bars are still warm, use a rubber spatula to spread the glaze over the surface.
 It will just barely coat the bars.
 Scatter the finely chopped walnuts over the top and shower with the zest of the 1/2 lemon.

 Cool for an hour, then use the parchment paper to lift the bars from the pan.
 Cut into 36 bars.